-In December 2005 it all went horribly wrong and I feared a huge repair bill when my boiler went wrong.
+In December 2005 it all went horribly wrong and I feared a huge repair bill when my boiler went weird.
 Could I save a small fortune and fix it myself?
 Yes, replacing the Pressure Release Value turned out to be pretty easy.

 I’m not a gas fitter or plumber.
 I don’t know very much about boilers myself, but I am generally good with mechanical things.
 Some of this advice could be very, very bad.
 All I know is that it worked for me.
 I accept no responsibility for any consequences of anyone following any advice on this page!